-- Lock the vehicle with the RKF transmitter after all occupants have left the vehicle and all doors are closed. - Always unlock the vehicle with the RKE transmitter.
-Unlocking the driver door with the key will not disarm the alarm.
+- Lock the vehicle after all occupants have left the vehicle and all doors are closed. - Always unlock a door with the RKE transmitter or use the Keyless Access system, if equipped.

+Unlocking the driver door with the key will not disarm the system or turn off the alarm.